Legal Implications of Squatting in Oregon

 The Importance of Maintaining Property Boundaries Clearly

-Clear property boundaries are crucial for protecting your rights and avoiding disputes:
+Clear property boundaries are important for avoiding conflicts and protecting your interests:

-- Conduct Surveys: Regularly perform property surveys to keep boundary lines accurate.
+- Conduct Surveys: Regular property surveys are necessary to maintain boundary line accuracy.

-- Property Line Agreement: Create written agreements with neighbors to resolve boundary line disputes amicably.
+- Property Line Agreement: Draft agreements with neighbors to define and resolve boundary line disputes to prevent conflicts.

 Resolving Property Disputes Arising from Squatting